Frequently Asked Questions

-I lost my confirmation email.
+I lost my Bib # email.
 What do I do?

-Confirmations will only be emailed once.
-If you have lost your confirmation, bring a photo ID with you to race packet pickup and present it to a race official.
+Bib # emails will only be sent once.
+If you have lost your bib # email or did not receive it, bring a photo ID with you to race packet pickup and go to the bib number look up station.

-I am not able to make it to Race Packet Pickup.
+I am not able to make it to Packet Pickup.
 What are my options?

 Entry fees are non-refundable.
 The only exception that will be made to our “no refund policy” is for those who are on active military duty and are deployed for service (a copy of deployment orders is required).

 You may switch your race entry to virtual on your RaceRoster account and participate virtually in 2022.
 To switch to Virtual, you will select the “Transfer to a new sub-event” icon and follow the prompts.
 You will be charged a $2.13 transaction fee.
 The deadline to switch to virtual is June 1, 2022.